 A group of 23 local authorities of Bosnia and Herzegovina, meeting in Sarajevo on 24 May 2022, established a Platform of exchange on issues of local governance between municipalities and cities from across the country.

-Set up as part of the project "Innovating democratic participation at the local level in Bosnia and Herzegovina” implemented by the Congress of Local and Regional Authorities within the Council of Europe Action Plan for Bosnia and Herzegovina 2022-2025, the Platform of exchange aims to support local authorities in improving the quality of local democracy and in promoting open, accountable and inclusive decision making.
-The Platform will serve as a network in which experiences and good practices will be shared between municipalities and cities within Bosnia and Herzegovina and local governments across Europe.
+The Platform aims to support local authorities in improving the quality of local democracy and in promoting open, accountable and inclusive decision making.
+It will serve as a network in which experiences and good practices will be shared between municipalities and cities within Bosnia and Herzegovina and local governments across Europe.

-The participating municipalities* will be engaged in capacity development activities in the fields of democratic innovations, deliberative tools and citizen participation, as well as open government, public ethics, and transparent and accountable local decision making, including through national and international peer exchanges and dialogue.
-The Platform will also support strategic interests of the Association of Municipalities and Cities of the Federation of Bosnia and Herzegovina and the Association of Municipalities and Cities of Republika Srpska, key partners in the project.
+The participating local authorities* will be engaged in capacity development activities in the fields of democratic innovations, deliberative tools and citizen participation, as well as open government, public ethics, and transparent and accountable local decision making, including through national and international peer exchanges and dialogue.
+The Platform will also support strategic priorities of the Association of Municipalities and Cities of the Federation of Bosnia and Herzegovina and the Association of Municipalities and Cities of Republika Srpska, key partners in the project.

 “The current context, characterised by multiple crisis, has brought to the fore the need for advancing accountability and transparency, for tackling systemic inequalities and for enhancing citizen participation in local life, and the Congress is pleased to support local authorities across the country in this endeavour,” stressed Jelena Drenjanin, Chair of the Governance Committee of the Congress, at the opening of the meeting.